 Single crystal X-ray crystallography

-Single crystals of [Ru(bipy)2(L2)][PF6]4 suitable for single-crystal X-ray diffraction (SCXRD) analysis (Table S33, Figure S34, 35) were grown from cooling of a concentrated KNO3/NH4PF6 aqueous solution.
+Single crystals of [Ru(bipy)2(L2)][PF6]4 suitable for single-crystal X-ray diffraction (SCXRD) analysis (Figure 2, Table S33, Figure S34, 35) were grown from cooling of a concentrated KNO3/NH4PF6 aqueous solution.
 The compound crystallized in the triclinic P-1 space group with two molecules and the eight hexafluorophosphate anions in the asymmetric unit, with no additional solvent present.
 The three-dimensional network is perpetuated by intermolecular C-H··F hydrogen bonding interactions between the fluorine atoms of the counter anions and polarized C-H bonds in the complex.
 Mirroring the solution-state behavior, complex [Ru(bipy)2(L2)][PF6]4 displays pseudo-C2 symmetry with an anti- arrangement of the flanking methyl-imidazolium groups which hydrogen-bonds intramolecularly to two nested PF6- anions, with mean C···F distances of 3.191 Å to the most acidic imidazolium N-CH-N hydrogen.
 This is augmented by supplementary elongated interactions to the imidazolium CH3 groups ((C···F)mean = 3.617 Å) and adjacent unfunctionalized bipyridine ligands ((C···F)mean = 3.403 Å).
 The coordination geometry is largely unchanged from simple heteroleptic ruthenium diimine analogues, with mean Ru-Nbipy distances of 2.071 Å and Ru-NL2 distances of 2.066 Å (cf. [Ru(bipy)2(bipicoline)][PF6]2; (Ru-Nbipy)mean = 2.065 Å, (Ru-Nbipicoline)mean = 2.067 Å),19 indicating that introduction of the charged imidazolium groups does not significantly alter the ligand field strength of the resultant complex.